brunokc/homelab/README.md

 # homelab
-All things homelab, including scripts, recipes and more.
+All things homelab, including scripts, recipes, playbooks and more.